How to Change Text Color in Python

 BRIGHTNESS = [ Style.DIM, Style.NORMAL, Style.BRIGHT ]

-First, we call the init() function, which is necessary on Windows environment for colorama to function properly, it does nothing on other platforms, so you can remove it.
+First, we call the init() function, which is necessary in the Windows environment for colorama to function properly, it does nothing on other platforms, so you can remove it.

-Second, we define all the available foreground colors in FORES list, and background colors in BACKS list, we also define BRIGHTNESS list for different brightness setting.
+Second, we define all the available foreground colors in FORES list, and background colors in BACKS list, we also define BRIGHTNESS list for different brightness settings.

 Next, let's make a function that wraps the regular Python's print() function, but with the ability to set color and brightness: